genomicsclass/leanpub/manuscript/confidence_intervals.md

 ## Confidence Intervals

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course1/confidence_intervals.Rmd](https://github.com/genomicsclass/labs/tree/master/course1/confidence_intervals.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/confidence_intervals.Rmd).

 We have described how to compute p-values which are ubiquitous in the life sciences.
 However, we do not recommend reporting p-values as the only statistical summary of your results.
 The reason is simple: statistical significance does not guarantee scientific significance.
 With large enough sample sizes, one might detect a statistically significance difference in weight of, say, 1 microgram.
 But is this an important finding?
 Would we say a diet results in higher weight if the increase is less than a fraction of a percent?
 The problem with reporting only p-values is that you will not provide a very important piece of information: the effect sizes.